 Two Types of Play

-While individuals sometimes use nature play and nature-inspired play interchangeably, if you want to introduce the benefits of this play to children, it’s important to understand the difference.
+While individuals sometimes use nature play and nature-inspired play interchangeably, it’s essential to understand the difference if you want to introduce the benefits of this play to children.
 Natural play refers to situations where children use nature as a play area.
 They may play with plants and sand, climb trees or explore fields.
-Nature-inspired play, however, means using natural play equipment which offers some of the benefits of natural play, even in urban areas and environments where plants and trees may not be available.
+Nature-inspired play, however, means using natural play equipment that offers some of the benefits of natural play, even in urban areas and environments where plants and trees may not be available.

 Benefits of Nature-Inspired Play